Topological invariant in terms of the Green functions for the Quantum Hall Effect in the presence of varying magnetic

-Variation of partition function gives the following expression for the \rev{average total current, i.e. the time average of the integral over the whole space of the electric current density} (the derivation is given in Appendix B): \rev{ } This expressions is the topological invariant, i.e. the total current is not changed when the system is modified continuously.
+Variation of partition function gives the following expression for the \rev{average total current, i.e. the time average of the integral over the whole space of the electric current density} (the derivation is given in Appendix B): \rev{ } \rvv{Here $T$ is temperature.
+Since we are interested mainly in the theory at vanishing temperature, it is supposed to be set to zero at the end of calculations using Eq. (\ref{J3}).} In the presence of periodic (in space) boundary conditions this expression is the topological invariant, i.e. the total current is not changed when the system is modified continuously.